 Unfortunately today in the present state of anti-bourgeois libertarian development with its flourishing of doctrines and pseudo-revolutionary tendencies, expectations of an immediate anti-authoritarian revolution do not appear favourable.
 In any case the conscious participation of forces within the liberation movement, their constant and documented actions in favour of an education to freedom, and their increasing opening towards the elimination of sectarianism, are all elements which will open the way to a libertarian presence and action within future anti-authoritarian revolutionary solutions.
-The post-revolutionary struggle of tomorrow will be even harder than that of today, but that must not scare us.
-The road to the real revolution could also pass through the authoritarian or pseudo-revolutionary one.
+The post-revolutionary struggle of tomorrow will be even necessarily mean an 'automatic recognition' of the latter.
+For example, a struggle for an increase in wages led by the unions is not always in the interests of the workers.
+It may be in their 'apparent' interests.
+On the contrary it may be in the 'effective' interests of their exploiters.
+Understanding this is the necessary foundation for the selfmanagement of the struggle and therefore for the firm establishment of the prospect of self-management.